“Coach, why are we doing pull ups? When, in real life, will we need to use this exercise?”

 It can be an exercise that may save your life!
 That’s what we tell people (I have at least) when they ask what the “real world” application of a pull up is.
 You could accidentally slip on a steep hiking trail and find yourself hanging off of a cliff.
 All of a sudden, you need to perform a pull up in order to save your own life!
 You haven’t used this analogy before?
 Whatever, maybe I’m the crazy one.

-Sounds pretty damn extreme!
-And it is!
 Could it happen?
 Definitely.
-The likelihood that it will, very doubtful.
+The likelihood that it will?
+Doubtful.
 When is the last time you read the headline, “Man/Woman hanging from cliff, saves own life by doing a pull up!”
-That shit sounds crazy because it is.
+That sounds crazy because it is.
 If you are hanging your hat on the old “I may need to save my own life by pulling myself up” in order to justify doing pull ups, you’re fooling yourself.

 The biggest problem I see with this is that the kipping pull up is a much more advanced movement than the strict pull up.
 Yes, that’s right, a MORE advanced movement!
 You should be able to perform strict pull ups BEFORE you even attempt a kipping pull up.

 Kipping is a full body movement that requires shoulder AND hip mobility, stability, and strength.
 Not to mention a ton of coordination.
 Without the prerequisite strength and mobility, the kipping pull up is a recipe for disaster.
 This is a high level gymnastics movement that should be treated with respect.

 I believe that the “hanging from a cliff” analogy puts a strong emphasis on getting one’s chin over the bar any way they can.
 This is a huge problem that must be addressed immediately with coaches and athletes alike.
 Here are some ways to find out if you are ready for the kipping pull up.

 SCAPULA STRENGTH AND CONTROL